Being your boss sure comes with its advantages. So, there has been a considerable increase in the number of entrepreneurs all over the world.

 7. 92% of small business startups believe a website is important for their marketing.

 On the road to becoming a major entrepreneur, it is important to market your new company.
-89% of companies feel SEO also helps in marketing, while an even higher percentage (92%) believe a website is important.
+According to these digital marketing statistics, about 89% of companies feel SEO also helps in marketing, while an even higher percentage (92%) believe a website is important.
 Combining these two factors, which means creating an SEO-friendly website, is seen as important.

 Using the right keywords to target the right audience, consistently producing high-quality content, and having a diverse user experience would significantly increase the number of leads that come in.
 For new startups to grow, they must make this a priority, either using in-house or external resources to ensure an integrated, valuable website.